-When the electric power steering warning light illuminates with the engine running, the power assist to the steering will cease operation but you will still have control of the vehicle.
+When the electric power steering warning light

+illuminates with the engine running, the power assist to the steering will cease operation but you will still have control of the vehicle.
 At this time, greater steering efforts are required to operate the steering wheel, especially in sharp turns and at low speeds.

-See "FLECTRIC POWER STEERING SYS-TEM" in the "5.
+See "Electric power steering system" in the "5.
 Starting and driving" section.